Marktc1993/GeoPandas-Tutorial/Geospatial Data Concepts.md

 ![png](output_14_0.png)

-Here I am going through an example of the 2016 Geohack week, however their specific file did not load properly so I took a shape file from the United States Census Bureau for tutorial purposes.
+I took a shape file from the United States Census Bureau for tutorial purposes.